 - Babysitting Training – 54.99

 - Basic Life Support (BLS) – 54.99

 All prices include tax, certification fees, and a take-home manual.
 Certification meets workplace and academic purposes.
 OFA level 1 meets WorkSafe BC standards.

 To register for a course use the following contact details:

 - Telephone Number: 778-709-9180

 - Training Address: 7238 137 St Surrey, BC V3W 1A4

 - Website: http://www.vancouverfirstiad.ca/surrey/

-This training centre is located in Newton Surrey in the business centre.
+This training center is located in Newton Surrey in the business center.
 Free parking and access to public transit are available.